anastasiamkh/aws-dataflow-simulator/README.md

 # `aws-dataflow-simulator`
 `aws-dataflow-simulator` is a Python package that simplifies the creation of AWS infrastructure for simulating real-time data streams and batch processing, particularly useful for machine learning (ML) projects.
-This guide will walk you through the setup of a real-time data streaming solution, where rows from a CSV file are streamed as events using AWS CDK.
+This guide will walk you through the setup of a real-time data streaming solution, where rows from a CSV file are streamed as events using AWS services provisioned with AWS CDK.

 ### Prerequisites
 Before you start, ensure you have the following: